Sonny King (wrestler)

-Larry Johnson is an American former professional wrestler better known as Sonny King.
+Larry Johnson (February 8, 1945 – August 31, 2024) was an American professional wrestler better known as Sonny King.
 He competed in the World Wide Wrestling Federation (WWWF), where he won the WWWF Tag Team Championship.
+Professional wrestling journalist and historian Dave Meltzer credits King as one of the first African-American wrestlers ever to hold a championship in WWWF, which would later become WWE.

 Professional wrestling career

 Johnson began his career as a professional boxer, but later turned to professional wrestling after befriending Ernie Ladd.
-Johnson initially turned down the offer from Jack Britton to join the sport, but later tried it anyway.
+Johnson initially turned down the offer from Jack Britton to join the business, but later tried it anyway.
 He began his training in Detroit.
 He later worked in Pittsburgh and Ontario.